SAP BW on HANA

 There are different versions of BW available.
 Traditional BW runs on a standard relational database, but customers can purchase redesigned versions for SAP HANA.
 From an architectural perspective, there are two variants: standard relational database or SAP HANA.
 The first version uses well known third-party databases such as Microsoft SQL Server or Oracle for data storage.
 The “powered by SAP HANA” version uses SAP’s own HANA platform.

 There have been many modeling objects in previous versions of BW including InfoProvider, MultiProvider, InfoCube, InfoObject, InfoSet and ODS.
 In the newer versions (powered by HANA), SAP has started to reduce the number available and introduce other types of objects.
 In all variants, an InfoQuery is used to query the InfoCubes and “flatten” the results of a query to a table, which can then be used as a data source for reporting tools.
 It is also possible to incorporate additional logic into queries and, for instance, define new formulas to calculate derived ‘key figures’ (measures).
 This BW Query concept remains the same with BW/4HANA.
-This report will be about SAP BW on HANA (powered by HANA).
+This document deals specifically with SAP BW on HANA (powered by HANA).

 User & Use Cases